You are currently viewing A Complete Guide for 3 way Valve PVC Flow Patterns

 • Four positions (270 or 360 degrees)

 Gas and liquid flow can be changed, mixed, blocked in one direction, or fully stopped depending on how the valve ball is drilled and how the pipework is set up.
 Petron valves can eliminate an additional tee and valve while saving space.
 It is simpler to select the ideal 3 Way Valve PVC and organize its installation if you know the fundamental three-way ball valve design possibilities.
-Please visit the website of Petron Thermoplast and Learn more!
+To know more about flow meter manufacturer, please visit the website of Petron Thermoplast!